-My boyhood idol, the one and only Jimmy Greaves was 73 years old on February 20th, 2013.
-Here is Brian Judson's article on the maestro (Ed:Greavsie is as popular as ever with his repertoire on the cabaret and after-dinner speech circuit.
+My boyhood idol, the one and only Jimmy Greaves was 74 years old on February 20th, 2014.
+Here is Brian Judson's article on the maestro (Ed:Greavsie has in recent years been as popular as ever with his repertoire on the cabaret and after-dinner speech circuit.
 Personal views expressed in this article are those of the author only):-

 Some of us were privileged to see James P ghosting past defenders as if they were not there.

 Jim, like so many of his generation, was born in the East End of London during the phoney days of World War II which saw the Germans and the Allies blinking at each other during the first six months of the war.
 Greaves was born at the height of the worst winter in a 100 years, although that was classified information at the time.
 There was no indication that a footballing phenomenon had been born on 20th February 1940.